yulanwang/yulanwang/README.md

 # Yulan Wang
 ## Education
-**Northeastern University**, Khoury College of Computer Sciences *Candidate: Bachelor of Science in Computer Science with a Minor in Mathematics* Boston, MA | Sep 2023 - May 2027
+**Northeastern University**, Khoury College of Computer Sciences *Candidate: Bachelor of Science in Computer Science and Mathematics* Boston, MA | Sep 2023 - May 2027

 - ⭐ I'm interested in applying ML/NLP in the Finance, Banking, and Business sectors